Fact-checked

 Risk factors for COPD (according to ERS, GOLD, 2000)

-Probability of the importance of factors
+Probability of the value of factors

 External factors